 Flag of Bulgaria Bulgaria

-Bulgaria has been a State Party to the World Heritage Convention since 1974.
+Since 1974, Bulgaria has participated in the World Heritage Convention.
 With 10 inscribed properties, the country maintains a well-established presence on the World Heritage List.
+Bulgaria ranks 22nd worldwide and 15th in Europe by number of World Heritage Sites.
 The majority of its sites are cultural properties, reflecting a strong emphasis on historical and architectural heritage.
 One of these properties is shared with neighboring countries, demonstrating cooperation across borders in heritage conservation.

 Bulgaria as a State Party to the World Heritage Convention